 Guest speaker: Dr. Timothy Leary

-[NOTE: All quotations are by Timothy Leary.]
+[NOTE: All quotations below are by Dr. Timothy Leary.]

 PCs – Right click, select option